To start using Sherlock, you will need:

 - Research Computing Q&A (Ask.Cyberinfrastructure)

 Multiple text editors are available on Sherlock.
-For beginners, we recommend
+For beginners, we recommend the use of

 nano.
-And for more advanced uses, you'll also find below some
+And for more advanced uses, you'll also find below some resources about using

 Compute jobs launched on Sherlock are most often initialized by user-written shell scripts.
 Beyond that, many common operations can be simplified and automated using shell scripts.